Some Parents Are Turning To Homeschooling To Save Their Children From School Shootings [Opinion]

 Sadly, like all the other school shootings that have occurred this year (22 in 2018 alone, according to CNN), the Santa Fe shooting probably won’t get us any closer to gun control and keeping our children safe.

 The question is why?
-At one point in time is something going to change so school shootings stop making headlines on a semi-regular basis?
+At one point in time, is something going to change so school shootings stop making headlines on a semi-regular basis?
 How many more lives have to be taken?

 Children have enough to worry about with growing up, trying to get good grades, making friends, avoiding the common bully, and making decisions that shape their lives.
-They shouldn’t have to go to school waiting to hear a gun shot and hoping that today won’t be their last.
+They shouldn’t have to go to school waiting to hear a gunshot and hoping that today won’t be their last.